waimea-snoble/300dtd-gymnastics-nelson-website-project/docs/4-review.md

 ### Functionality

-I tested all the main features such as registering, logging in, adding, deleting, and signing up for tasks to ensure they all worked well without any bugs.
+I tested all the main features such as registering, logging in, adding, deleting, and signing up for tasks.
+I also made sure that only the correct password would work when logging in to ensure the features all worked well without any bugs.
 Now, each function should work as intended.

 ### Useability